 Build mastery: Mastery is the feeling we get when we succeed at something.
 We need this feeling regularly — children are naturally good at seeking it out, but as teens and adults we need to put in effort to make it happen.
 Below you’ll find some activity ideas that might work for you.

 Cope ahead: We all face emotionally difficult situations.
-If you have one on the horizon, practice planning for how you’ll respond when it happens.
+If you have one on the horizon, plan how you’ll respond when it happens.
 This needs to be a conscious and intentional process, often involving visualizing yourself in the situation.
+Plan out which strategies you’ll use.

 Balance eating: Eating too much or eating too little makes us more vulnerable to emotion mind.
 Be mindful of when, how, and how much you eat.
-Stay away from foods that you know make you feel bad.
+Stay away from foods you know make you feel bad.
 Eat frequently enough so that hunger doesn’t trigger negative emotions.
+Make sure you’re eating the right amount to give yourself a chance to manage your emotions effectively.

 Get exercise: Emotions are not only mental but physical experiences.
-If we don’t take care of our bodies by getting treatment for our illnesses, we will be poorly prepared to cope with emotionally difficult situations when they arise.
+If we don’t take care of our bodies, we will be poorly prepared to cope with emotionally difficult situations when they arise.
+Exercise has physical effects on the body and on the brain that help us regulate mood; take advantage of these effects by being physically active on a regular basis.

 Further Information on the ABC PLEASE Skills